 Ribosomes, the organelles that catalyze protein synthesis, consist of a small 40S subunit and a large 60S subunit.
 Together these subunits are composed of 4 RNA species and approximately 80 structurally distinct proteins.
 This gene encodes a ribosomal protein that is a component of the 60S subunit.
-The protein belongs to the L5P family of ribosomal proteins.
+The protein belongs to the L34E family of ribosomal proteins.
 It is located in the cytoplasm.
-The protein probably associates with the 5S rRNA.
-Alternatively spliced transcript variants encoding different isoforms have been found for this gene.
-As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed through the genome. [provided by RefSeq, Dec 2010]
+This gene originally was thought to be located at 17q21, but it has been mapped to 4q.
+Overexpression of this gene has been observed in some cancer cells.
+Alternative splicing results in multiple transcript variants, all encoding the same isoform.
+As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed through the genome. [provided by RefSeq, Feb 2016]